Introduction

 However, in regions with expensive or unstable gas supply, fuel cost can become a burden.

-Biomass Fuel Cost
+Biomass Fuel Cost-boiler cost comparison

 Biomass fuel is often: